All pages

 Using the ASCII Transformer

-The ASCII transformer is particularly useful when working with international user data or systems that have strict character limitations.
+The ASCII transformer is particularly useful when working with international user data or systems that have strict character limitations (such as Active Directory sAMAccountName restrictions).
 This transformer performs two main operations:

 1. Removes all non-printable characters (including control codes, zero-width spaces, tabs, and newlines)